leafleaf90/dev-journey/_posts/2020-05-25-digital-minimalism-1-images.md

 ### Step 1: Stop the craziness

-De-activate all auto-backup features from these services (except the you choose one in step 2).
+De-activate all auto-backup features from these services (except the one you choose one in next step).

 ### Step 2: Choose one service

-Choose the cloud service you want to use for your temporary backups.
-This should only work as a safeguard in case your device is stolen or breaks in between your regular backups.
-I use Google Photos for this as it offers unlimited space for images and makes albums easy to share to friends.
+Choose the cloud service you want to use for your temporary backups and easy sharing of favorite albums.
+This should only work as a safeguard in case your device is stolen or breaks in between your regular backups, and as a way to share with friends and family.
+I use Google Photos for this as it offers unlimited space for images (albeit with limited quality).
 You will also want to back up elsewhere for your originals in full resolution, but that comes later.

 ### Step 3: Free up the others

 Check on your other platforms if you have images there that you don't have on hard drives.
 Download these before deleting them.
 You could keep them there if it doesn't bother you.
 To me, this is the equivalent of sweeping the dust under the rug.
 Out of sight is not always out of mind, in my experience.
-Deleting it also free these services up for you to use with other applications.
+Deleting it does also free these services up for you to use with other applications.
 For example, it can free up your Dropbox to host websites on via [fast.io](https://www.fast.io){:target="\_blank"}, as described briefly [here]({% post_url 2020-04-28-jekyll-github-netlify %}).
 Cleaning it out also frees up disk space in a server hall somewhere.
 The environmental impact of keeping these servers running to store copies of images you'll never need should not be dismissed!
 You can read more about the "Invisible impact of the Internet" [here](https://gkprojects.org/2020/04/22/freeuptheplanet-campaign-earthday2020/){:target="\_blank"}.

 ### Step 4: Prepare your chosen service

 Remove all auto-synced content also from your chosen cloud service.
 This is given that you have this on your phone or hard drive already.
 If you don't have it elsewhere and want to keep it, download to disk and then delete from cloud.
-The purpose of this is to start "clean", as it is otherwise impossible to keep track of what is already backed up and what amongst it you do not wnat to keep.
+The purpose of this is to start "clean", as it is otherwise impossible to keep track of what is already backed up and what you do not want to keep.
 You might for example already have deleted it from your device, but it still lingers in the cloud.

 You probably have thousands of images in your Google Photos if you've had auto-backup enabled for a while.
 There is no "delete all" feature, so you just have to dig in and delete manually.
 To make it a bit faster:

 -Zoom out to 25% in the browser